toshi0607/Go-FAQ-Japanese-Edition/original.md

 Since the constraint of the type parameter is `any`, the `+` operator is not permitted.

-### Why can't the compiler infer the type argument in my program?
+### Why can’t the compiler infer the type argument in my program?

 There are many cases where a programmer can easily see what the type argument for a generic type or function must be, but the language does